v-rgrace/Viva/Viva/learning/workday-intro.md

 **Admin experience**

-- Manage multiple connectors for LMS and each 3P content providers.
+- Manage multiple connectors for LMS and each 3P content provider.
 - Manually update the 3P content that is part of learning paths, collections, and other structured learning when the connectors for 3P content are updated, deleted, enabled, or disabled.

 **Learning experience**